darkquilius/Easy-README-Generator/README.md

 #### User Email:
     andrew.reeves.coding.bootcamp@gmail.com

 #### Title:
     Easy-README-Generator
 #### Description:
     The difference between a great project and an ok project often lies in the README.
 The Markdown is often the first thing people are drawn toward.
 But a good README takes time and effort away from the developer.
-With this app, answer a few questions using the inquirer npm and a auto-generated markdown is returned.
+With this app, answer a few questions using the inquirer npm and an auto-generated markdown is returned.
 Stop taking time writing markdowns and spend more time writing code!
 #### Table of Contents:
         -Installation
         -Usage